UoMMScRobotics/SFR_Tutorials_2023_2025/docs/source/week09_tut_maps_creation.rst

 Create .stl file
 ---------------------------------------

 Now that we have map file we can use in map server, we also need to create assosciated .stl file for usage in Gazebo.
 STL files are 3D graphical files (you can find more info `here <https://www.adobe.com/creativecloud/file-types/image/vector/stl-file.html>`_).
 So far we have 2D map only, we will create 3D equivalent by simply extruding walls from exisitng map.
 To do so we will use `map2gazebo <https://github.com/Adlink-ROS/map2gazebo>`_ repository.
-To install follow the instruction from the repository.
+To install follow the installation instruction from the repository.
 After installation we will be using offline instructions.
 Thus open new terminal in  ``.../example_gz_robot/world/`` folder and type in:

 .. code-block:: console
  python3 ~/map2gz_ros2_ws/src/map2gazebo/map2gazebo/map2gazebo_offline.py --map_dir custom_map.pgm --export_dir .